ALRhub/hydra_cluster_example/README.md

       seed: 0, 1, 2  # starts 3 jobs sequentially, overwrites seed value
 ```
 With this configuration, we start 3 jobs sequentially with different seeds.
 This is useful if you want to increase the statistical significance of your results.
-Also, all runs on the cluster are only executed using the MULTIRUN mode.

-In WandB, you should see now an aggregated line plot of these 3 runs, when selecting the group `local_multirun` to visualize.
+Once you run this config, you should see in WandB now an aggregated line plot of these 3 runs.
 ![img.png](data/multi_run_result.png)

 Specific aggregation methods can be changed by the "Edit panel" option.